CyberBoyAyush/CappyChat/README.md

 **🎪 Technical Showoffs:**
 - ⚡ **Sub-100ms response times** for local operations (faster than a cat's reflexes!)
 - 🔄 **99.9% sync reliability** across devices (more reliable than cats coming when called)
+- 📦 **106kB bundle size** with dynamic imports and smart optimization
+- 🎯 **90% reduction in API calls** with intelligent caching system
 - 📱 **Mobile-first responsive design** that actually works on everything
 - 🎨 **WCAG 2.1 AA accessibility compliance** (because good UX is for everyone)
 - 🚀 **Optimistic UI updates** for instant feedback (no waiting around like a cat at a closed door)
+- 🔍 **Universal web search** across all AI models with rich citations

 <div align="center">